ReindorfN/volleyball-management/README.md

 # 🏐 Ashesi Volleyball Management System
-A web-based platform designed to manage and streamline volleyball activities within Ashesi University.
+A web-based platform designed to manage and streamline volleyball activities for a targeted university.
 This system provides a centralized interface for players, coaches, organizers, administrators, and fans to interact with the sport in an organized, efficient, and real-time manner.

 The platform aims to digitize the coordination of volleyball events, offering tools for team management, match scheduling, tournament organization, real-time engagement, and role-specific access control.